geoblacklight/geoblacklight.github.io/_posts/2022-03-07-winter-sprint-recap.md

 ---
 ## Overview and outcomes

 The latest GeoBlacklight Community Sprint took place from February 14-25, 2022.
 Long time GeoBlacklight sprinters have noted that this was likely our most productive event and undoubtedly featured the most active participants.
-We had over a dozen participants representing Cornell, Harvard, Johns Hopkins University, Princeton, Stanford, UMASS Amherst, and the University of Minnesota / Big Ten Academic Alliance.
+We had over a dozen participants representing Cornell, Harvard, Johns Hopkins University, Princeton, Stanford, UMass Amherst, and the University of Minnesota / Big Ten Academic Alliance.
 Moreover, five contributors made their very first code commits to GeoBlacklight during this event.

 Here are links to five tangible outcomes that we developed during the two-week sprint: